PBM Reform 2026: What Recent Legislation Means for the Industry

 - Position their organizations for growth amid ongoing regulatory change

-- Who should attend: PBMs, health plans, pharmaceutical manufacturers, pharmacies, rebate aggregators, and investors in the health care space.
+Who should have attended: PBMs, health plans, pharmaceutical manufacturers, pharmacies, rebate aggregators, and investors in the health care space.

-This webinar will help you prioritize, implement, and monitor these new requirements without disrupting your current operations — and position your organization for future growth in an evolving regulatory environment.
+This webinar helped organizations prioritize, implement, and monitor these new requirements without disrupting current operations and positioned them for future growth in an evolving regulatory environment.